jup-ag/sol-swap-cpi/README.md

-# Swap To SOL
+# SOL Swap with Jupiter CPI

 This borrows SOL from the program itself to create a wSOL account then call Jupiter Swap via CPI.
 Borrower can only borrow the required amount for creating a wSOL account.
 This is to solve a problem when a borrower may not have enough SOL to do anything when swapping through Jupiter.

 With this, the borrower can immediately swap any tokens on Jupiter to SOL even if they don't have enough to open a wSOL account.
+On top of that, if the user doesn't have any SOL, we can have another payer for the swap as well.

 This particular implementation has one problem tho.
 CPI has size limit so it may not work with all routes.
-For another implementation that uses Jupiter Swap without CPI, you can refer to: https://github.com/jup-ag/flash-swap
+For another implementation that uses Jupiter Swap without CPI, you can refer to: https://github.com/jup-ag/sol-swap-flash-fill

 ## How this works?